cloudon-one/gcp-landing-zone/gke/README.md

-# SOC2/PSD2 Complient Production GKE Cluster Config
+# Production GKE Cluster Config

 This service deploys a production-ready Google Kubernetes Engine (GKE) cluster with enterprise-grade security, monitoring, and operational features for the fintech platform.